-Shah Rukh Khan has turned 51 today.
+Recently, Shah Rukh Khan completed 25 years in the industry.
 He has earned a lot of respect and admiration from his fans all over the world and the actor has worked really hard for it.
 Let’s take a look at the Major Milestones in Shah Rukh Khan‘s Career that made him what he is today!

 ~ Fauji became Shah Rukh Khan‘s television debut in 1988.
 This led to further appearances in Dil Dariya, Circus, Idiot and some minor roles in Umeed, Wagle Ki Duniya and an English-language television film In Which Annie Gives It Those Ones.
 Based on his appearances, he was even compared to the great Dilip Kumar!
 Read – SRK and his superstar fans